jamiephan/blizzcle/README.md

 # ❄Installation❄

-This package is under npm, just use the command below to install it:
+This package is under npm, just use the command below to install it via:

- >npm install --save blizzcle

-Or install withour dev dependencies:

  >npm install --save --production blizzcle

 # ❄Command Line Interface❄